unlock-protocol/unlock/unlock-protocol-com/blog/recurring-subscription-nft.md

 The answer is “yes.”

-## Unlock Protocol Launches Web3 Recurring Subscriptions
+## Unlock Protocol launches Web3 recurring subscriptions

 Today, Unlock is excited to announce that we’ve created the first-ever mechanism for [recurring subscriptions using membership NFTs](https://docs.unlock-protocol.com/unlock/creators/recurring-memberships).
 This groundbreaking upgrade to the community-governed Unlock Protocol paves the way to replace legacy subscription systems that use centralized payment processors with a decentralized Web3 model.